jaysoo/jaysoo.ca/_posts/2015-06-02-why-you-should-care-about-flux.markdown

 So why should *you* care about Flux?

 The benefit of Flux is that it makes your code much easier to reason about.
-It does this by:
+It achieves this by:

 1. Separating the rendering of a component from its interactions.
 2. Eliminating local states in favour of shared states.